Lincoln Highway in Indiana

-Lincoln Highway had two different routes through Indiana, the original route went through South Bend and Elkhart.
-The Lincoln Highway's northern alignment is now called Lincoln Way and is a byway.
+The Lincoln Highway had two different routes through Indiana, with the original route passing through South Bend and Elkhart.
+The Lincoln Highway's current northern alignment is now called Lincoln Way and is a byway.

 Route description

 Illinois to Valparaiso

-The western end of the Lincoln Highway in Indiana was at the Illinois state line.
-The Lincoln Highway headed east passing through Dyer, still heading east the Lincoln Highway headed north around Schererville.
-Leaving US 30 and heading east, running one mile north of US 30, through Merrillville.
-East of Merrillville Lincoln Highway rejoins US 30, before leaving US 30 west of Valparaiso.
+The western end of the Lincoln Highway in Indiana occurs at the Illinois state line, entering the state from Lynwood, Illinois.
+The highway proceeds east through Dyer along US 30 until entering Schererville.
+After an intersection with US 41, the highway leaves US 30 and continues east along old SR 330, running one mile north of US 30 into Merrillville.
+East of Merrillville, the highway rejoins US 30 and continues along the route until leaving again west of Valparaiso.

 Valparaiso to Fort Wayne

-There were two routes from Valparaiso to Fort Wayne.
-The first route went farther north passing through South Bend, Elkhart, and Goshen.
-The second route was the most direct route from Valparaiso to Fort Wayne, passing through Plymouth, Warsaw, and Columbia City.
+Historically, there were two routes from Valparaiso to Fort Wayne.
+The first route proceeded further north, passing through South Bend, Elkhart, and Goshen.
+The second route was the most direct route between the cities, passing through Plymouth, Warsaw, and Columbia City.